Covid19 Employment Q&A for Businesses & Entrepreneurs

 How we help +

 The focus of this page is to help entrepreneurs and business owners handle common legal issues that we are seeing with many businesses.
-We cover topics such as laying off workers due to covid and not re-hiring all of them, as well as dealing with difficult employees who don’t want to follow covid19 health protocols.
+We cover topics such as laying off workers due to COVID-19 and not re-hiring all of them, as well as dealing with difficult employees who don’t want to follow COVID health protocols.

 FINDING BALANCE AND SURVIVING AS A BUSINESS

-We also focus on how to deal with staff that are asking to work from home, employees that are denying that they have the virus despite showing symptoms, temporary business closures, as well as making use of the available government programs such as the CEWS.
+We also focus on how to deal with staff that are asking to work from home, employees that are denying that they have the virus despite showing symptoms, temporary business closures, as well as making use of the available government programs.

 Just like you, Kevin Marshall Legal Office falls into the category of a small & medium sized business, and we’ve all felt the impact of the pandemic.
 This is why we try to do our part and make sure businesses survive, and are able to work out favourable negotiations with their employees to avoid legal battles.

-1. I finally qualified for the CEWS.
+I qualify for the CEWS.
 Can I use this Subsidy to pay my workers without making up the difference?

 No, according to the spirit of the law (and possibly also the letter of the law).
 The purpose of this program is to allow workers to keep working during periods of revenue shortfall.

-Workers that are paid 25% less than their previous earnings have the right to refuse to return to work and advance a constructive dismissal claim.
+Workers who are paid 15% less than their previous earnings have the right to refuse to return to work and to advance a constructive dismissal claim.
 Otherwise, they may return to work but demand that they be paid their missing wages.

-The Ontario government recently changed the Employment Standards Act, 2000 regarding laid-off workers.
-These workers will now be considered to be on "emergency leave" and thus will no longer be eligible to pursue a constructive dismissal claim under the ESA until six weeks after the state of emergency has ended.
+The Ontario government changed the Employment Standards Act, 2000 ("ESA") regarding laid-off workers.
+These workers will now be considered to be on "emergency leave" and thus will no longer be eligible to pursue a wrongful dismissal claim under the ESA until after the state of emergency ends on September 25, 2021 (unless a further extension is granted).
 This provides employers greater flexibility regarding personnel decisions during the interim period.

 In practice, the law may be in conflict with the reality on the ground - particularly in these uncertain economic times created by the viral outbreak.